SeshagiriSriram/Devops/README.md

           1. yaml - raw deployment using yml/kustomization.
 There are sub folders here for deploying apache, phpmyadmin and mysql into kubernetes
           2. helm - install apps using helm
      2. logging - scripts and yml files to install prometheus/grafana/ELK on minikube
-4. presentations
+-    - elk-helm - install ELK with helm charts
+-    - prometheusandGrafana - Install Prometheus and Grafana with Helm

-5. vagrant_ansible - Contains information on starting Ansible master and nodes on Separate Oracle Virtual Box instances
+4. vagrant_ansible - Contains information on starting Ansible master and nodes on Separate Oracle Virtual Box instances
-6. vagrant_kubeadm-kubernete - Build a master/2 node Kubernetes cluster using Oracle Virtual Box
+5. vagrant_kubeadm-kubernete - Build a master/2 node Kubernetes cluster using Oracle Virtual Box

-7. cheatsheet
+6. cheatsheet
-8. SampleCodes
+7. SampleCodes
 8.  terraform